citusdata/citus_docs/develop/migration_data_small.rst

 For smaller environments that can tolerate a little downtime, use a simple pg_dump/pg_restore process.
 Here are the steps.

-1. Save the database structure:
+1. Save the database structure from your development database:

    .. code-block:: bash